orbcode/orbmule/examples/STM32L-Disco/README.md

  15 (SysTick)      |      926 |     1 |          0  |  -nan |          0 |         0  |          0 |         0
 ```

 Note that due to the limited capacity of the channel, timestamps are turned off, so you won't see the extended information about exception performance.
 You can mess with the parameters in `.gdbinig` to switch that information on, and you might want to switch the board to use the HSE(Bypass) crystal too in order to get better performance on the link.
+The configuration for that is available in the startup file, but you've got a bit of work to do with a soldering iron to make it happen.

 Good luck.